zv-louis/mpsep/README.md

-# mpsep - A MIME multipart text spritter.
+# mpsep - A MIME multipart text separator.
 ------------------------------------------------------------

 ## Description

-mpsep is simple python script for spriting a MIME multipart-text to the e-mail body text and the attached files.
+mpsep is simple python3 script for separeting a MIME multipart-text to the e-mail body text and the attached files.

 ## Requirement